-To assist publishers through the regulatory labyrinth, Lianne Richards, director of advertising regulation at The Newspaper Works, will conduct seminars in Brisbane, Melbourne, Perth, Adelaide and Sydney this month, emphasising the importance of advertising law for publishers’ sales teams.
+To assist publishers through the regulatory labyrinth, Lianne Richards, director of advertising regulation at The Newspaper Works, conducts seminars in Brisbane, Melbourne, Perth, Adelaide and Sydney emphasising the importance of advertising law for publishers’ sales teams.

 “It’s not to make them experts on all these things … but it’s to give them some general awareness of the parameters of each area of the law.”